Bookmakers & Land-takers

 The Making of a Gold Rush Daughter

-Expressions of American Belonging in the Work of Boston Antiquarian Abel Bowen (1790-1850) (Shattuck Colonial American History Symposium, 2026).
+Expressions of American Belonging in the Work of Boston Antiquarian Abel Bowen, 1790-1850 (Shattuck Colonial American History Symposium, 2026).

 From the British Mid-Atlantic to Gold Rush California: Intergenerational Continuities and Transformations in a Settler-Colonial Family's Ambitions and Identity (Western History Conference, 2024).

-The "Last Mountain Maidu Medicine Man": Literary Expression of Settler Colonialism (Southwestern Anthropological Association, 2024).
+The "Last Mountain Maidu Medicine Man": Literary Expressions of Settler Colonialism (Southwestern Anthropological Association, 2024).

 A Gold Rush Bookbinder's Daughter Among the Mountain Maidu: Firsting and Lasting in Northern California (Western History Conference, 2023).